Jitesh117/jitesh117.github.io/content/blog/why-i-use-vim-and-why-you-should-too.md

 ### The NeoVim saga

-**`NOTE`** : I've now switched to neovim permanently after struggling with it at first.
+**`edit`** : I've now switched to neovim permanently after struggling with it at first.
 But sure if you still want to really read this section, go ahead.

 ![lazy_vim](/images/lazy_vim_screen.png)